codesyntax/cs.plonepatches.resourceregistries/README.rst

 We have 4 files registered in this order: a.css, b.css, c.css and d.css.
 If a.css, b.css and d.css are compatible to be concatenated but c.css is not, `Resource Registries`_ will create 3 files: ab.css, c.css and d.css.

 This product, patches the way those concatenated files are created to check all previously concatenated files and concatenate the file there.
-This way, in the previous example, the patch will create 2 files: abd.css and d.css
+This way, in the previous example, the patch will create 2 files: abd.css and c.css

 Installing